Gus Oberg: Career

 Following this, Oberg continued to work on Strokes-related projects.
 In 2016, Oberg mixed the debut album from Strokes bassist Nikolai Fraiture's project Summer Moon.
 He also engineered some of the tracks on the debut album New Skin by CRX, a group fronted by guitarist Nick Valensi.
 The following year, Oberg went to work producing Hammond Jr.'s 2018 follow-up record Francis Trouble, which he also mixed.
 During this period, Oberg recorded demos for what would be The Strokes' 2020 album The New Abnormal.

 Throughout the 2010s, Oberg also produced a series of other albums by indie rock, punk rock, and post-punk revival bands.
 His earliest production credits outside of his work with Hammond Jr. include the 2011 albums Different Times by Five O'Clock Heroes and Mirrors by U.S. Royalty.
 He formed a creative partnership with musician Johnny T Yerington (Ryan Adams, Jesse Malin), producing the 2013 EP 7 Minutes In Heaven by Yerington's project Pornography with Adams.
 That year, Oberg and Yerington produced The Virgins' final album Strike Gently together and later produced songs for its spin-off band Public Access T.V. and the solo debut of lead singer Donald Cumming.
 They also produced Drowners' self-titled debut album and the 2017 album Primary Colors by singer-songwriter Kelsey Kerrigan.
 In 2014, Oberg produced albums for bands Walking Shapes, Loose Buttons, and Rathborne, the latter with Hammond Jr. Together, they also produced the 2015 album Ropewalk by The View and 2017's Say Goodbye to Memory by DYGL.
 In 2019, he was helping Hammond Jr. produce song for Natalie Imbruglia.
 As an engineer, he has also worked with artists like Har Mar Superstar and The Postelles (again, with Hammond Jr.).

-Formerly based in New York City, Oberg now lives and works out of Austin, Texas.